karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 # In This Chapter #

 The focus of this chapter was on writing effective unit tests.
 While we covered a few high level topics, such as performance, the real intent was to look at mocking in greater detail.
-I do think using mock's as a crutch is a common and serious problem.
+I do think using mocks as a crutch is a common and serious problem.
 They are tremendously useful and you should use them, just don't mix them up with your behavioral tests.
 Thankfully most mocking frameworks can generate exactly the kind of stub we're interested in.
 Furthermore, don't shy away from playing around with unit tests which border on integration tests.
 Once you have the code to properly set things up, they are quick to write and provide some of your most important coverage.